Purdue-SoCET/gpu-design-logs/Fall-2025/Yash-Singh/week10.md

   -     Simplify stage interfaces
   -     Probably need some kind of universal buffer class
   -     Everyone has to handle backpressure individually.

+WORK FOR THIS WEEK:
+- Fixing what we have for the func sim so far individually iven the new structure
+- Consolidate findings on Sunday.